GaelleJoubert/map_elevation/README.md

 - Draw elevation graph
 - Dispatch a notification with hover point on graph
 - Add colors for high elevation gradients
+- Add colors depending on parameters associated to POI.
 - Ability to add child over graph

 ## Getting Started